mandre00/docker-compose-openvpn/README.md

-# docker-compose-kylemanna-openvpn
+# docker-compose-openvpn
+FORK from tammon/docker-compose-kylemanna-openvpn

-Simple script based Docker-Compose usage of kylemanna/openvpn Docker image.
+Simple script based Docker-Compose usage of mksolutions/openvpn Docker image.
 Up and running in less than two minutes!

 ## Get Started!